Who Do You Sue If An Employee of a Business Causes Damage?

 Laypeople and Lawpeople Commonly Misunderstand Legal Principles Regarding the Right to Sue An Employee.
-If By Negligence, Among Other Things, An Employee Caused Harm, An Employee Is At Risk of Being Sued and Found Personally Liable.
+If By Negligence, Among Other Things, An Employee Caused Injury, An Employee May Be Sued.

 Understanding When An Employee May Be Personally Liable For Negligence Occurring While Working